prithvikings/sociavo/readme.md

-# 🌍 SocialSphere - A Simple Social Media App
+# 🌍 SociaVo - A Simple Social Media App

-SocialSphere is a lightweight social media platform where users can **create an account, upload pictures with captions, and explore posts from others**.
+SociaVo is a lightweight social media platform where users can **create an account, upload pictures with captions, and explore posts from others**.
 Built using **Node.js, Express, EJS**, and other powerful libraries, this project demonstrates the core functionalities of a modern social platform.

 ---